khulnasoft-lab/design.khulnasoft.com/contents/components/broadcast-message.md

 ## Specifications

-* Content within a broadcast message should use the container width when user preference is set to use fixed width.
+* The content within a broadcast message should use the container width when user preference is set to use a [fixed width](https://docs.gitlab.com/ee/user/profile/preferences.html#layout-width) layout.
 * The close button tooltip should read “Dismiss” on hover.

 ### Design